RikkeSimone/Kiwi-Roadies/README.md

 ### Stretch Goals

-* Map icons of bike trails, camp sites, possibly trails and huts.
-This will show based on zoom focus
-* Send/share your trip with others - screen shot, PDF, email, Export it
-* Directions on the map
+-[x] Map icons of bike trails, camp sites,national parks, beaches, and huts.
+This will show based on zoom focus -[] Send/share your trip with others - screen shot, PDF, email, Export it -[x] Directions on the map
-* Scrolling on the map triggers location change, with that has associated information such as links
+-[] Scrolling on the map triggers location change, with that has associated information such as links -[] Tag pictures of your trip to sites
-* Have more activity preferences available such as beaches - may require additonal API
-* Tag pictures of your trip to sites
-* Home by a certain date/time (this factors into your roadie as a whole)
-* Sign-in & Authorisation
+-[] Home by a certain date/time (this factors into your roadie as a whole) -[] Sign-in & Authorisation
-* Radio Jingle
+-[] Radio Jingle
-* Trains
+-[] Trains

 ## Made with ❤️ by